About IAAS |

 The John & Mary Coyne Charitable Foundation

-Johnny Kilbane programming is also supported in part by the residents of Cuyahoga County through a public grant to IAAS from Cuyahoga Arts & Culture.
+Johnny Kilbane Sculpture programming was supported in part by the residents of Cuyahoga County through a public grant to IAAS from Cuyahoga Arts & Culture.
+The Parade history project was supported in part by a grant from The Honor Project Trust.

 |